jrochkind/texts/search_compare/article.md

  * There is a convenient multi-parameter query style that would be useful for sending multi-field queries entered by users in separate text boxes.
  * A 'peer reviewed' limit is available.
 * There is a query-in-context highlighting function, but it's very cumbersome to use, and only applies to certain metadata fields (google-style fulltext snippets not available).
-* Faceting is available, including on content type and langauge.
-Did not investigate extensively.
+* Faceting is available, including on content type and langauge, but I did not investigate extensively.

 #### Limitations or Issues

-* See API authentication section below, significantly difficult to work with.
+* See API authentication section below, there are some significant challenges.
 * The citation metadata (journal name, volume, issue etc) are offered _only_ in a single text field meant to be displayed directly to user.
-There are no granular metadata elements allowing OpenURL generation or citation export.
-(You can configure, via EBSCO admin interface, the response to include a pre-formed OpenURL, so all is not lost).
+There are no granular metadata elements allowing OpenURL generation or citation export, though you can configure the API to provide a pre-configured OpenURL in the response.
-  * Even worse, this single text field actually _isn't_ directly displayable to the end-user, it includes weird and undocumented XML-like tags which must be stripped.
+  * Oddly, this single text field provided in API response isn't an end-user presentable literal string, but includes undocumented XML-like tags which must be stripped before presentation to end users. .
-  * And the single text field can sometimes be missing from the response for a given record, even when the API is providing an OpenURL showing that the underlying platform does know some citation details.
+  * This single text field of citation information is missing from some items, even when the underlying platform is able to provide an accurate OpenURL for the item.
-* Other data elements that are available for facets or limits are not in fact available in the API response for an individual element at all.
-A notable example would be the language of the article, something you'd likely want to tell the user.
-The per-record API response is _very_ limited, there just isnt' that much information there.
+* Other data elements that are available for facets or limits are not available in the API response for an individual element.
+A notable example would be the language of the article.
+The per-record API response is very limited.
-* What data elements are there often have undocumented psuedo-XML tags in them of unclear use, that need to be stripped out before making use of the data value.
 * Data tends to be HTML, with presentational HTML tags like `<b>` and `<i>` as well as HTML character entitles.
 But this is somewhat inconsistent, and undocumented.
-* While EDS does offer better 'content type' limiting and labelling than EBSCOHost traditional, the content type vocabulary used applies to _container_ of record rather than record itself -- "Academic Journal" rather than "Journal Article" -- which is a somewhat odd UI.
-Additionally, the terms used for labelling records in results don't exactly match the terms you need to use for limiting (singular vs plural), which can make coding a flexible UI more challenging than it should be.
+* While EDS does offer better 'content type' limiting and labeling than the EBSCOHost traditional API, the content type vocabulary used applies to _container_ of record rather than record itself -- "Academic Journal" rather than "Journal Article" -- which is a somewhat odd UI.
+Additionally, the terms used for labeling records in results don't exactly match the terms you need to use for limiting (singular vs plural), which can make coding a flexible UI more challenging than it should be.
-* If you do a 'date descending' sort, you'll see so much bad data (articles claiming to be published in 2099 for instance), that this sort order is fairly useless.
+* Date sorting reveals metadata inconsistencies limiting the usefulness of this feature
-* Facetting API does not allow exclusionary facets (eg exclude "Newspaper Articles")
+* The facetting API does not allow exclusionary facets (eg exclude "Newspaper Articles")

 #### API Authentication

-The EDS API's process to have a client authenticate and use it is quite complex, and a significant challenge to writing client software.
+The EDS API's authentication process is quite complex, and a significant challenge to writing client software.

-* You first need to make an HTTP request to get an auth token, which you send with all requests.
-You are expected to cache this auth token for future requests.
-Since the auth token will expire, you need to check all responses for an auth token expired error, and get a new auth token if neccesary.
+* Making an HTTP request to receive an authentication token.
+This token will need to be repurposed for all subsequent requests to the API.
+Since this token will expire after a period of inactivity, all responses need to be evaluated for token expiration errors.
+If a token expires, the client must re-authenticate and request a new one.

-* Once you have a valid auth token, you need to make an additional separate HTTP to get a per-session token (end-user session).
-You are expected to re-use this session token for future queries from the same end-user session.
-But since web apps can find it difficult to track end-user sessions effectively -- and a given user session in an app of this sort may only do one or two queries -- it can be more convenient to just ask for a new session token every time you want to make a search request.
+* Using the authentication token, the API requires a second HTTP request to generate a per-session token.
+The API requires the session token to be utilized for all future API interactions for a particular session.
+Since it can be difficult to track end-user sessions effectively within a web application, and even if you did so a given session in an app of this type may only make one or two queries, it might make more sense to initiate a new session for every query, despite the significant performance cost of doing so.

   * EBSCO's explanation for this session token is that some of the underlying databases have licensed connection limits, so they need to keep track of how many sessions are currently accessing.
 However, there's no self-service way to tell which underlying data sources may have connection limits, or what those connection limits are.
-There's no way to exclude those sources from your search in EDS anyway.
 It's unclear what will actually happen if the connection limits are exceeded, nature of the error message returned, if any.

 This cumbersome authentication/setup process significantly adds to the difficulty of writing a client for the EDS API.
 It also degrades the effective response time to deliver results to the end-user, as in some cases several separate HTTP requests have to be made -- and each HTTP request can have a one second or more response time.
-(In worst case, four separate HTTP requests.
-1) Make a search request using existing auth and session tokens; get a response telling you the auth token has expired.
-2) Ask for a new auth token.
-3) Ask for a new session token.
-4) Re-issue search request.)

 #### End-user authentication

 EDS does allow use with both authenticated end-users, as well as public/guest end users.
-If you tell the API you are using public/guest access, it has a rather novel way of accomodating this.
+If you tell the API you are using public/guest access, it has a rather novel way of accommodating this.
 Other 'discovery' products typically will transparently hide some results from the result set for 'guest' access.
 EDS also suppresses some results from the result set, but not transparently -- instead, in a page of 10 results, several (or more) of them may be replaced by placeholder "Can not show this result to guest user" blocks.
 I am not certain if this results in a better or worse UI than what the other products do, there are some arguments both ways.

 #### Documentation